Frequently Asked Questions

 The Academic Score is used to determine whether or not you advance to the interview stage.
 However, both academic and non-academic factors are considered in making the final decision regarding admission, therefore it is important for applicants to perform as well as possible on both.

-Typically, the minimum Academic Score needed for residents of Newfoundland and Labrador has ranged from approximately 74% - 75%.
-For applicants outside the province, the minimum has been higher, generally between 80% - 82%.
-These ranges vary slightly each admission cycle since the applicant pool varies from year to year.
+Typically, for residents of Newfoundland and Labrador, the minimum Academic Score needed to advance to the interview stage is approximately 75%.
+For applicants outside the province, the minimum has been higher, generally around 82%.
+These averages vary slightly each admission cycle since the applicant pool varies from year to year.
 Due to the academically challenging nature of the Pharmacy program, students with an Academic Score of less than 70% will not be granted an interview or admitted to the program.

-For those with more than one year of post-secondary schooling (university or college), the cumulative average used will be as of the end of the fall semester in the year prior to applying.
-For those with only one year of post-secondary schooling the cumulative average will be as of the end of the winter semester in the year in which application is made.
+For those with more than one year of post-secondary schooling (university or college), the cumulative average used will be what it is as of the end of the fall semester in the year prior to applying.
+For those with only one year of post-secondary schooling - the cumulative average will be what it is as of the end of the winter semester in the year in which application is made.
 Click here for help with determining your academic score.

 How can I prepare for the interview?